 It’s best to book your bridge pass online in advance especially during the busy periods.
 We noticed there was a queue at the visitors office near the car park for a bridge pass.
 If you book online, you can choose the time to cross the bridge, this way you can plan your trip to see other attractions in the area.
 Our crossing time was between 11:30 to 12:30.

 After we parked our car we followed the signs to the walking trail.
 It was blustery and a touch cold but the breathtaking views warrant the exposure to the elements.
 The walk to the bridge is about 20 minutes with some inclines and steps.
 The crew will check your ticket before you descend to a rather steep flight of metal stairs to the start of the bridge where you will be marshalled into small groups to cross.

 The suspension bridge is about 20 metres long and 30 metres above the frothing sea below, easily viewed through the rope and slat construction!
 Crossing the choppy Atlantic Ocean is the most thrilling part, the bridge sways and flutters when the winds pick up.
-Carrick-a-Rede Island is home to a single building – a fisherman’s cottage is the final destination.
+Carrick-a-Rede Island is home to a single building – a fisherman’s cottage which is the final destination.
 Although the number of visitors crossing the rope bridge is controlled, when we got there, it was quite crowded and difficult to take a photo without the usual photo bombers.
 The top part of the walking area was fenced off during our visit, so it got a little cramped as people milled around.
 After some photos it was back over the bridge, I must say the sweeping views are unforgettable.